github/docs/content/actions/creating-actions/metadata-syntax-for-github-actions.md

         INPUT_MY_INPUT_PARAMETER: ${{ inputs.my-input-parameter }}
 ```

-Other alternatives include passing the input parameter as arguments to the command, etcetera.
-Further discussion on the subject happened at [actions/runner#665](https://github.com/actions/runner/issues/665).
+Other alternatives include passing the input parameter as arguments to the command, or similarly map the input to a different environment variable (not following the [conventions above](/actions/creating-actions/metadata-syntax-for-github-actions#example).
+Further discussion on the subject happened at [actions/runner#665](/actions/runner/issues/665).

 ### `outputs`